-- What is the purpose of the CDC Grant Funding Profiles? - What updates did CDC make to the profiles for FY2019? - Were any changes made to the parameters of the data for FY2019? - What are the major factors that account for differences in funding among jurisdictions? - What factors should be taken into consideration when comparing data across fiscal years? - Through what mechanisms does CDC award grants to states and territories? - How does the competitive grant process work? - Where can I find more information on CDC's budget and funding opportunities?
+- What is the purpose of the CDC Grant Funding Profiles? - What updates did CDC make to the profiles for FY2020? - Were any changes made to the parameters of the data for FY2020? - What are the major factors that account for differences in funding among jurisdictions? - What factors should be taken into consideration when comparing data across fiscal years? - Through what mechanisms does CDC award grants? - How does the competitive grant process work? - Where can I find more information on CDC's budget and funding opportunities?